Choking and Asphyxiation is Often Preventable

-Choking is one of the most serious concerns in nursing homes that can lead to death in many instances.
+Choking and asphyxiation are one of the most serious concerns in nursing homes that can lead to death in many instances.
 There are a number of reasons why a patient could choke.
 Many patients will choke on their food while others may choke due to a breathing tube being in place.

 Choking and asphyxiation can also occur when a patient requires physical restraints.
 If a patient is choking there is only a small window to alleviate the choking and ensure the patient is getting the air he needs.
 Nursing home staff should be trained in what to do in choking and asphyxiation cases and should be able to provide assistance in these instances.
 However, many nursing homes are understaffed and many employees are under qualified to handle choking emergencies.